digital-archives/HISTGA1011/assignments/imaging.md

 - [Step 5: Submit your reports to Brightspace](#step-5)

 {: .highlight }
-**SCENARIO:** You are an archivist who works in the archival department of a medium-sized university archive.
-Your department is planning on writing a grant to garner funds for a digitization project.
+**SCENARIO:** You are an archivist who works in the special collections department of a medium-sized university.
+Your department is planning on writing a grant to fund a digitization project.
 Your team has been tasked with devising a digitization plan, in the form of a report and inventory.
 Both documents will provide high-level details, cost and production time estimates, and document proposed schemas/standards.
 You will base your report on a collection from your institutional repository, containing mostly paper, photographic and other 2D materials (with some exceptions).

 ## Step 1: Perform in-class pre-imaging and conservation review {#step-1}
 **Convene with your assigned group and prepare/share the assignment documents:**